KhoudiaThiam/run_taxprofiler/README.md

 -The folder **scripts** is the folder containing the python scripts:
   - Samplesheet_generator.py
   - Database_generator.py
--The folder **datas** is the folder containing an example of dataset -The file **run_taxprofiler.sh** allows the execution of the python files and the nf-core/taxprofiler pipeline
+-The folder **data** is the folder containing an example of dataset -The file **run_taxprofiler.sh** allows the execution of the python files and the nf-core/taxprofiler pipeline

 ## Description